 An evaluation of the KCJAD CCAP’s Day Reporting Center Program.

 Helfgott, J.B., Sumner, J., Gunnsion, E., Collins, P., and Rice, S. 2014.
 Process Evaluation of the Seattle Police Department's IF Project

-(Collaboration with the Seattle Police Department and the Washington State Department of Corrections) (click on title for the pdf)
+(Collaboration with the Seattle Police Department and the Washington State Department of Corrections)

 A process evaluation of the Seattle Police Department’s “IF” Project including a pre/post evaluation of “IF” Project workshops and analysis of “IF” Project letters written by program participants incarcerated at male, female, and juvenile correctional facilities.